mehulagg/gitlab/doc/ci/runners/build_cloud/macos_build_cloud.md

 ## Example `.gitlab-ci.yml` file

-Below is a sample `.gitlab-ci.yml` file that shows how to start using the runners for macOS:
+The following sample `.gitlab-ci.yml` file shows how to start using the runners for macOS:

 ```yaml
 .macos_buildcloud_runners: